Agros International

 Why They Receive Our Continued Support

 Their results are outstanding.
-Over the past four years, Agros has enabled families in San José and La Bendición, Nicaragua, to create a net worth of $29,000 — building prosperous communities out of what was essentially nothing (as Agros builds new villages from scratch) and lifting them out of extreme poverty.
-They then took their learnings to the next level and created a Harvest of Hope Center (HHC) in La Bendición — a facility designed to teach farmers market-oriented, climate-smart agricultural skills and transform the region.
+Over the past five years, Agros has enabled families in San José, Nueva San José, and La Bendición, Nicaragua, to raise their average daily income from $2.42 to $5.69 — a threshold that the World Bank denominates as lower middle income — while building prosperous communities out of what was essentially nothing (as Agros builds new villages from scratch).
+They then took their learnings to the next level by creating the Harvest and Hope Teaching Center (HHC) in La Bendición — a facility designed to teach farmers market-oriented, climate-smart agricultural skills that increase incomes, improve household conditions, and provide economic opportunities that keep families together and reduce migration.